 Kenny Rogers, The Gambler

-4. Embrace Uncertainty: In the OODA Loop, Competitive Advantage Is Achieved By Staying Calm and Seeking Opportunities.
+4. Innovate by Embracing Uncertainty: In the OODA Loop, Competitive Advantage Is Achieved By Staying Calm and Seeking Opportunities.

 Embracing uncertainty can be a powerful catalyst for developing creative solutions.
-In an uncertain world, more opportunities exist for innovation.
-For example, when a software company is faced with a new, disruptive technology in the market, rather than doubling down on its existing products, it embraces the uncertainty and invests in R&D. The result is a groundbreaking new platform that not only outperforms the competition but also opens up new markets.
+Indeed in an uncertain world, more opportunities exist for innovation.
+For example, a software company is faced with a new, disruptive technology in the market.
+In this case, rather than doubling down on its existing products, the software company embraces the uncertainty and invests in R&D. As a result, they develop a groundbreaking new platform that not only outperforms the competition but also opens up new markets.
 Thus, the company turns an uncertain situation into a competitive advantage.
+For more details on innovation, see my article, Types Of Innovation for a Business Breakthrough: What You Need to Know, Characteristics, Best Strategies

-5. Retain Objectivity: Process information in Real-Time Striving to Sift Out Biases and False Assumptions.
+5. Think Critically, Retain Objectivity: Process information Rapidly Striving to Sift Out Biases and False Assumptions.

-In the realm of business intelligence, the ability to process objective information in real-time is vital.
-It is critical for business leaders to connect with reality and see the world as it really is.
+In the realm of business intelligence, the ability to process objective information rapidly is vital.
+Indeed, it is critical for business leaders to connect with reality and see the world as it really is.
 That means they need to free themselves as much as possible from the influence of cognitive biases and unproven assumptions.

 “People, ideas, hardware—in that order.”